openstack-archive/novajoin/README.md

     vendordata_jsonfile_path = /etc/nova/cloud-config-novajoin.json

     notification_driver = messaging
-    notification_topic = notifications
+    notification_topic = notifications,novajoin
     notify_on_state_change = vm_state

 Pre-requisites
 --------------

-Cloud-init 0.7.6+ is required to retreive dynamic metadata when config_drive is True.
+Cloud-init 0.7.6+ is required to retrieve dynamic metadata when config_drive is True.
+0.7.9 does not seem to work with OOOQ.

 You will need the IPA admin password, or an account that can add privileges, permissions, roles and can retrieve keytabs.